mdolidon/endlines/README.md

 - it works easily on OSX (yet works the same on Linux as well)

-### Note about Unicode ###
+**Note about Unicode**
-UTF-8 is supported, but UCS-2 and UTF-16/32 are not.
-Such encoded files will be mistaken for binaries, and if the conversion is forced with `-b`, codepoints containing 0x10 or 0x13 bytes will be mistaken for new-line characters.
+UTF-8 is supported.
+UCS-2 and UTF-16/32 are not.

 Install
 -------